rmcelreath/rethinking/ERRATA.md

 page 146: second paragraph, "it's" -> "its".
 "First, it's validity depends upon ..." should be "First, its validity ..."

+page 153: Rethinking box, last sentence: "... and are possible lost forever?" should be "... and are possibly lost forever?"

 ## 1st Edition

 page 13: "What does mean to take a limit..." is missing the word "it".